AI-Assisted Legacy Migration: Lessons Learned

 Start with tight supervision.
 Gradually loosen as you learn what AI succeeds at and where it fails.

-2. Invest in tooling upfront
+2. Invest in tooling from the start

 3. Multiple models > Single model